 Let's have a closer look at how it is easy to transfer SMS messages from iPhone to Samsung Galaxy phone.
 First, click on "Download Now" button above to download a copy of the Phone Transfer, and then install it on your computer.

-Step 1: Run the program and connect both handsets
+Step 1: Run the program and connect both phones

-Run the application on the computer and select the green "Phone to Phone Transfer" mode on the interface to proceed.
+Run the application on your machine and select the green "Phone to Phone Transfer" mode on the interface to proceed.

 Step 2: Scan the data from iPhone

 The software will immediately recognize both devices and display them on the screen as source and destination device, as the screenshot shows.
 If they are misplaced, use Flip tab.